MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 - A WCF web service that acts as an end-point for some other kind of data store

-In SharePoint, BCS enables you to access an external data source by using the Secure Store.
+BCS enables you to access an external data source by using the Secure Store.
 Secure Store keeps encrypted copies of credentials.
 It enables a SharePoint admin to associate a SharePoint group that uses a single SQL Azure account that can access the target database.
 When a SharePoint user browses the data in the External List, Secure Store uses the associated SQL Azure account to request the data from SQL.

 To make this possible, a SharePoint admin defines an External Content Type (ECT) in SharePoint Designer or in Visual Studio.
 Then, someone with appropriate permissions creates an External List on a SharePoint site by referencing the ECT.
 Users who have appropriate permission can view or update the list.

 > [!NOTE]
->  SharePoint doesn't support offline use of external lists.
+>  SharePoint in Microsoft 365 doesn't support offline use of external lists.

 This illustration shows how the connections between the different elements occur: